 Research Interests

-I am mainly interested in the following problems in natural language understanding and generation.
-In NLU, my research has focused on using memory efficient ways to do deep semantic understanding over long inputs of text (long documents or collections of documents).
-In NLG, I have focused on controlling for properties of text (e.g. writing style) during generation.
-I draw ideas from psycholinguistics by looking at how human memory works, and from linguistics models of information organization.
-My colleagues and I have investigated the benefits of incorporating 'human-like' retention in challenging generation areas such as style-transfer, summarization of highly technical texts, and text simplification.
+During my PhD, I focused on controlling for properties of text (e.g. writing style) during generation.
+I drew ideas from psycholinguistics by looking at how human memory works, as well as from linguistics models of information organization.
+My collaborators and I explored the benefits of incorporating 'human-like' retention in challenging generation areas such as style-transfer, summarization of highly technical texts, and text simplification.

 Previously, I worked in developing universal language tools, i.e. tools that would require little to no language-specific tuning.
 These tools were tested for Quechua and Shipibo-Konibo, native languages of Peru, and have been used ever since to facilitate annotation of linguistic resources in these languages.